CHICAGO TRIBUNE - Sunday, May 23, 1999

 Tribunal in the 1945-1946 case of the major Nazi war criminals is plain and

 clear.
-Our leaders often invoke and praise that judgment, but obviously have not
+Our leaders often invoke and praise that judgment, but obviously have

 read it.
 The International Court declared: